abhinemani/abhinemani.github.io/_posts/2025-11-25-Fiscal-Cliff-Confidence.md

 ---
 Municipal governments oversee the systems that keep daily life functioning—public safety, water and wastewater operations, streets, sanitation, and emergency response.
 Each year, the [National League of Cities](https://www.nlc.org/) surveys the finance officers who manage these systems, offering an early view into how prepared cities feel for the fiscal demands ahead.

 This year’s [**2025 City Fiscal Conditions Report**](https://www.nlc.org/resource/city-fiscal-conditions-2025/) shows a meaningful shift.
-For the **first time since the COVID-19 period**, a majority of cities &mdash; **55%** &mdash; expect to be less able to meet next year’s budget needs.
-Historically, this threshold has only been crossed during major national shocks.
-Seeing the same pattern emerge today—during a period of relative economic stability—suggests that city finances are being shaped by deeper structural forces.

-Earlier this year, I wrote that many city leaders were operating in an **["age of uncertainty,"](https://abhinemani.com/blog/2025/03/14/Confidence/)** where familiar patterns were giving way to more fluid conditions.
-The new data suggests that the mood is shifting once again &mdash; **from uncertainty to concern**.
+For the **first time since the COVID-19 period, a majority of cities &mdash; 55% &mdash; expect to be less able to meet next year’s budget needs.** Earlier this year, I wrote that many city leaders were operating in an **["age of uncertainty,"](https://abhinemani.com/blog/2025/03/14/Confidence/)** where familiar patterns were giving way to more fluid conditions.
+Now, the new data suggests that the mood is shifting once again &mdash; **from uncertainty to concern**.

+### How do you measure fiscal confidence?

+Each year, the National League of Cities surveys city finance officers and asks a simple question: _Do you expect to be better able or less able to meet next year’s budget needs compared to last year?_ It’s essentially asking a city’s CFO whether projected revenues will cover projected expenses in the year ahead.
+If they think the budget will be easier to balance, they answer “better able.”
+If they expect rising costs or slowing revenues to make things harder, they answer “less able.”

 <iframe
     id="fiscalCliffChart"